Materials-Informatics-Class-Fall2015/MIC-grain-growth/_posts/2015-10-28-grain-growth-progress-report-presentation-iii.md

 ## So, Our Input PCA Data Matrix...

-* Remember our data matrix from presentational II?
+* Remember our data matrix from presentation II?
 * Size: (n_simulations, 300^3) => (184, 27000000)
-* Main issue in 3D 2pt statistics of 300^3 microstructure is memory
+* Main issue in 3D 2pt statistics of 300^3 microstructure computation is memory

 {{ page.vertical }}